stoneface86/nappgui-nim/README.md

 See [libnappgui.nim](src/nappgui/private/libnappgui.nim) for details on how this is done.

+Note that these bindings do not cover all of NAppGUI.
+This is due to the fact that Nim and the Nim standard library already implement certain parts of NAppGUI.
+Most of the sewer, osbs and inet libraries within NAppGUI are not wrapped.

 ## Versioning

 This library uses semantic versioning that adds an extra patch number.
 The